alt-research/mach-avs-operator-setup/ethereum/mach-avs/altlayer-multi-mach/README.md

-# Installation of MACH AVS using docker for testnet
+# Installation of MACH AVS using docker

 ## Prerequisites